 Top 4 Signs Your IT Service Management is Not Mature

-In most cases, the gap between expectations and actual service levels correlates with the lack of established practices for managing standard requests, procedures, and processes throughout the ITSM lifecycle.
+In most cases, the gap between expectations and actual service levels correlates with the lack of established practices for managing standard requests, procedures, and processes throughout the IT Service Management (ITSM) lifecycle.
+According to a Boston Consulting Group estimate, an astounding 70% of digital transformation projects fail to achieve their goals.

 The ITIL 4 framework identifies five levels of IT service management processes maturity: